 - Researchers: Get involved with LEAP researchers to help verify our indicator list and begin pairing indicators with appropriate measures, survey protocols, and routine data collection.
-Help develop sample research instruments that capture both individual practices and social determinants. - Residents and Local Groups: Provide feedback during the period of public commentary on this progress report, the proposed indicator list, and our recommendations.
-Ask to be considered for the Community Board. - City/County Offices: Continue partnering with researchers to provide access to data, create mechanisms and platforms for collecting new data, and obtain funding to make these sorts of practices routine. - General Interest: Better data can help ensure that food, physical activity, and financial resources are getting to the necessary places and people.
+Help develop sample research instruments that capture both individual practices and social determinants. - Residents and Local Groups: Ask to be considered for the Community Board. - City/County Offices: Continue partnering with researchers to provide access to data, create mechanisms and platforms for collecting new data, and obtain funding to make these sorts of practices routine. - General Interest: Better data can help ensure that food, physical activity, and financial resources are getting to the necessary places and people.
 Inclusive data can help us improve programs and create opportunities for residents and other community members to highlight the ideas that are important to them.